wvlet/airframe/docs/airframe-http.md

 sc(path) // Create an HTTP response
 ```

-## Error Handling
+## Reporting Errors

-To handle errors that happens during the request processing, return HttpServerException with a custom HttpStatus code.
+To report server-side errors, you can throw HttpServerException with a custom HttpStatus code.

 ```scala
 import wvlet.airframe.http.Http